roopam100/cp4i-ipost-cpc-pot/Integration/Toolkit-Experience/Lab_2/ReadMe.md

 1\.
 Open the IBM App Connect Enterprise Toolkit.

 **If you already have the toolkit open continue to step 3.**
 From the virtual Desktop image that you were assigned for the PoT login and then open a Terminal window.
 This will land you in your home directory.
-Enter **ace toolkit**
+Enter **ace toolkit -clean**
 From the Workspace Launcher we will create a new workspace for the work in this lab guide enter the Workspace name and click OK.
 If you already have created a Workspace use that.

 ![alt text][pic1]